The Transformation of the North Shore & Acrisure Stadium

 The two initial parcels that were approved and developed between 2003 and 2006.

-To provide the Pittsburgh community with a greater variety of live entertainment options, the Steelers, alongside Columbus, Ohio-based Continental Real Estate Companies, invested $13 million to build Stage AE on a four-acre parcel adjacent to Heinz Field in 2010.
-Formerly a surface parking lot, the venue presents more than 200 indoor and outdoor concerts and events year-round, seating 5,000 at outdoor events and 2,600 for indoor events.
-Construction also introduced developments like Hyatt Place Hotel, the People’s Gas Building, North Shore Place I and II, and the light rail T Station.
+To provide the Pittsburgh community with a greater variety of live entertainment options, the Steelers, alongside Continental Real Estate Companies, in 2010 invested $13 million to build Stage AE on a four-acre parcel that was previously a surface parking lot adjacent to Heinz Field.
+The venue presents more than 200 indoor and outdoor concerts and events year-round and can seat up to 5,000.
+Construction also introduced developments such as Hyatt Place Hotel, the People’s Gas Building, North Shore Place I and II, which include five retail spaces and two floors of office space, and the light rail T Station.

 With so many new restaurants, entertainment offerings, and office spaces, the North Shore quickly became an integral extension of downtown Pittsburgh.
-In order to keep up with demand and make the North Shore’s offerings accessible to all, a proposal to build the North Shore Connector light-rail extension under the Ohio River to expand public transit beyond the Gateway Center Station was approved and received more than $300 million in federal funding in 2004.
-Construction was completed in 2012, with regular service launching to two new stations, North Side Station and Allegheny Station, that Spring.
+In order to keep up with demand and make the North Shore’s offerings accessible to all, a proposal to build the North Shore Connector light-rail extension under the Ohio River was approved and received more than $300 million in federal funding in 2004.
+Construction was completed in 2012, with regular service launching to two new stations, North Side Station and Allegheny Station, that spring.

 A Pittsburgh Light-Rail Car at Allegheny Station.